 The Third Thirty

-Rozanne Rants: 2018/19 Series
+Rozanne Rants: The Third Thirty 2018-19 Series

 "I would like to have my time of dying a happy time, and have people relieved of my care.
 I think I’ve had a good life, and I won’t mind if it ended."